nohamelin/xseei/README.md

 ### Contact

-* Questions and bug reports are tracked in the [issues](https://github.com/nohamelin/xseei/issues) page.
+Questions and bug reports are still tracked in the [issues](https://github.com/nohamelin/xseei/issues) page.
 You will need to have a GitHub account to post here.
 Alternatively, there is a [thread in the MozillaZine forums](http://forums.mozillazine.org/viewtopic.php?f=48&t=3020165) open to general discussion.

 ### Acknowledgments